 - Parallel to the small circle inside the large circle, above, at the top of the frame, there is another small circle that is slightly smaller than the small circles inside the large circle

-- 2 straight lines are drawn from the middle of a large empty circle, one goes straight down to the bottom – a parallel line, and the other, horizontal line, goes to the edge of the left frame
+- 2 straight lines are drawn from the middle of a large empty circle, one goes straight down to the bottom – a parallel line, and the other, a horizontal line, goes to the edge of the left frame

 Feel free to try it yourself before looking at our results!

-The original was drawn in Figma by one of our designers, but the rest of the team could use whatever they preferred – Figma or pen and the paper.
+The original was drawn in Figma by one of our designers, but the rest of the team could use whatever they preferred – Figma or pen and paper.